The Q Arm is the longer of the two sides (long arm) of a chromosome.

 An organelle is a part of a cell that performs a specialized function.
-Examples are the nucleus and the mitochondrion.
+Examples are the nucleus and the mitochondria.

 Outbreed is when an individual’s parents’ common ancestry was more than ten generations in the past.

-The P Arm is the shorter of two sides to a chromosome.
+The P Arm is the shorter of the two sides (short arm) of a chromosome.

 A palindrome is something that reads the same way in either direction.
-In genetic genealogy, it is a sections of DNA that read the same way.
-It is most significant for Y-Chromosome DNA because palindromes may be copied over each other.
+In genetic genealogy, it is sections of DNA that read the same way.
+It is most significant for Y-chromosome DNA because palindromes may be copied over each other.

 A parallel mutation is when the same genetic change happens in completely unrelated lineages.